HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/javascript.md

 Sample code to interact with the Domino REST API in JavaScript.
 No additional libraries have been harmed.

-!!! note "Know your runtime"
+!!! note

+    **Know your runtime.**

-    The [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) API is ubiquitous in browsers, but available only in current versions of server side JavaScript environments like NodeJS (so check your documentation).
+    The [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) API works in all modern browsers.
+However, it is only available in current versions of the server-side JavaScript environments, such as NodeJS, so always check the documentation.

 We will look at three functions that can give you a head start.